VigneshSrinivasan10/Cosip/README.md

     2. Model weights - VGG16 and Mnist
     3. Images for style transfer experiments

-Please download this repository and have the required installations before you a arrive. **The estimated time for the download and installation is about 30mins.**
+Please download this repository and have the required installations before you a arrive.
+The idea behind the installations is to create a virtual environment using miniconda and have all the packages ( tensorflow, jupyter, ..) installed inside this virtual environment. **The estimated time for the download and installation is about 30mins.**

 ### Abstract